mucommander/mucommander/readme.txt

   (ticket #176).
 - Fixed an issue causing icons not to appear on certain files when using system icons (ticket #225).
 Fix contributed by LeO.
+- Fixed UI freezes when invoking Copy/Move/Unpack dialogs on a remote filesystem (ticket #12).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: